 - 23.1 General.
-A Reduction in Force will be accomplished in accordance with applicable laws, rules and regulations and any changes thereto. - a.
-After the Employer designates the specific area for RIF, a Labor Organization representative of the affected Labor Organization chapter will be included as an active participant in the RIF process, from that point until RIF process is complete or not utilized.
+Work Force Reshaping (WFR) consists of a reorganization, management directed reassignments, furlough, transfer of function, reduction in force will be accomplished in accordance with applicable laws, rules and regulations and any changes thereto. - a.
+After the Employer decides that a WFR is necessary, the Organization will be included as an active participant in the Agency's WFR process, from that point until the process is complete or not utilized. - b.
+The Employer agrees to consider all reasonable actions to avoid or minimize the impact of a WFR on affected employees.

-b.
-The Employer agrees to consider all reasonable actions to avoid or minimize the impact of a RIF.
-Consideration will be given to curtailing recruitment or promotion in the geographical or specialty area affected by the RIF.
+- c.
+Consideration will be given to curtailing recruitment or promotion in the geographical or specialty area affected by the decision.
 Existing vacancies will be considered to retain qualified Employees who would otherwise be separated.
-Every effort will be made, within budgetary and legal constraints, to retain Employees affected by a RIF to prevent separation.
+Every effort will be made, within budgetary and legal constraints, to retain Employees affected by the Agency's decision to prevent separation. - d.
+The agency will provide the effected employee(s) technicians the option of permanent change of station (PCS) or relocation/ retention incentives when a reassignment is over 50 miles.
+To include any other entitlements / benefits per applicable Law, Rule, or Government-wide regulation.